 Why is this medication prescribed?

-Norethindrone is used to treat endometriosis, a condition in which the type of tissue that lines the uterus (womb) grows in other areas of the body and causes pain, heavy or irregular menstruation (periods), and other symptoms.
-Norethindrone is also used to treat abnormal periods or bleeding and to bring on a normal menstrual cycle in women who menstruated normally in the past but have not menstruated for at least 6 months and who are not pregnant or undergoing menopause (change of life).
-Norethindrone is also used as a test to see if the body is producing certain female hormones (natural substances that affect the uterus).
+Norethindrone is used to treat endometriosis (a condition in which the type of tissue that lines the uterus [womb] grows in other areas of the body and causes pain, heavy or irregular menstruation [periods], and other symptoms).
+Norethindrone is also used to treat abnormal periods or bleeding and to bring on a normal menstrual cycle in women who menstruated normally in the past but have not menstruated for at least 3 months and who are not pregnant or experiencing menopause (change of life; the end of monthly menstrual periods).
 Norethindrone is in a class of medications called progestins.
 It works by stopping the lining of the uterus from growing and by causing the uterus to produce certain hormones.

 How should this medicine be used?

 Norethindrone comes as a tablet to take by mouth.
 Norethindrone is taken on different schedules that depend on the condition that is being treated and on how well norethindrone works to treat the conditions.
 When norethindrone is used to treat endometriosis, it is usually taken once a day for 6 to 9 months or until breakthrough bleeding becomes bothersome.
 When norethindrone is used to bring on a normal cycle in women who have stopped menstruating, it is usually taken once a day for 5 to 10 days during the second half of the planned menstrual cycle.
 To help you remember to take norethindrone, take it at around the same time of day every day that you are scheduled to take it.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take norethindrone exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.